-Choose a scientifically validated tool for employee engagement surveys where the method and the survey questions are supported by research
+Choose a scientifically validated tool for employee engagement surveys

 The point of using software for employee engagement is to work in a scientific and data-driven way, instead of making decisions based on gut feeling.
 Choose a tool based on science, where the supplier can provide a solid, reliable, and validated foundation.

 Choose a flexible platform for digital pulse surveys that can be easily integrated with your existing HR tools

 Opt for a platform that offers seamless integration with the tools you already use.
 The employee pulse surveys should complement your existing processes and help you in your everyday life - and not involve more administration and hassle.
 The whole idea is that a platform for employee engagement should streamline and automate the collection of employee feedback.
 Smooth integrations are an important part of that puzzle.

 Read about how Rusta uses digital pulse surveys from Eletive to measure employee engagement and well-being in their organization.